 A configuration consists of a state for each process.
 An initial configuration consists of an initial state for each process.
 Let T be any subset of the processes.
-A sequence of configurations (called rounds), C_0 , C_1 , C_2 , ... is a T-computation provided there exist messages sent by each process at each round such that: (a) C_0 is an initial configuration; (b) for every i, and every $p \in T$, the messages sent out by p after C_i are exactly those specified by p's message generation function, applied to p's state in C_i ; and (c) for every i, and every $p \in T$, p's state in C{i+1} is exactly the one specified by p's messages sent to p after C_i .
+A sequence of configurations (called rounds), C_0, C_1, C_2, \ldots is a T-computation provided there exist messages sent by each process at each round such that: (a) C_0 is an initial configuration; (b) for every i, and every $p \in T$, the messages sent out by p after C_i are exactly those specified by p's message generation function, applied to p's state in C_i ; and (c) for every i, and every $p \in T$, p's state in C{i+1} is exactly the one specified by p's transition function applied to p's state in C_i and the messages sent to p after C_i .
 In a T-computation, processes in T are nonfaulty, while processes not in T may be faulty.

-For the rest of the paper, assume a fixed small value ε , a fixed number of processes n, and a fixed maximum number of faults t.
+For the rest of the paper, assume a fixed small value ε , a fixed number of processes n, and a fixed maximum number of faulty processes t.

-A synchronous approximation algorithm is said to be t-correct provided that for every subset T of processes with $|T| \ge n-t$, and every T-computation, the following is true: Every $p \in T$ eventually enters a halting state, and the following two conditions hold for the values of those halting states:
+A synchronous approximation algorithm is said to be t-correct provided that for every subset T of processes with $|T| \ge n - t$, and every T-computation, the following is true:

+Every $p \in T$ eventually enters a halting state, and the following two conditions hold for the values of those halting states:

-- Agreement: If two processes in T enter halting states with values r and s, respectively, then $|r s| \le \varepsilon$. - Validity: If a process in T enters a halting state with value r, then there exist processes in T having x and y as initial values, such that $x \leq r \leq y$.
+- Agreement: If two processes in T enter halting states with values r and s, respectively, then $|r - s| \leq \epsilon$. - Validity: If a process in T enters a halting state with value r, then there exist processes in T having x and y as initial values, such that $x \le r \le y$.